cs4241-20a/a3-persistence/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I deployed my project on Heroku instead of Glitch.
-This is why i liked it...
+I like Heroku because it lets me work on my local machine then automatically deploy by pushing and merging branches.
+It is especially nice if the project has a release branch that can be pushed to whenever there is a stable version.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative